pestras/microservice/README.md

 ## onUnhandledRejection

-Defining this handler will cancel **exitOnonUnhandledRejection** option in service config, so you need to exit manually if it needs to be.
+Defining this handler will cancel **exitOnUnhandledRejection** option in service config, so you need to exit manually if it needs to be.

 ```ts
 @SERVICE({ workers: 4 })